ibm-cloud-docs/cloud-pak-security/getting-started.md

 ## Step 2.
 Configuring the installation
 {: #configure}

-1. Select the Cloud Pak version to install.
+1. Select the IBM Cloud Pak® for Security 1.5.0.0 version to install.

-2. Create or select a [RedHat Openshift >=4.4.14 or >=4.5.8 cluster](https://cloud.ibm.com/kubernetes/catalog/about?platformType=openshift) for your installation.
+2. Create or select a [RedHat OpenShift 4.5.8+ cluster](https://cloud.ibm.com/kubernetes/catalog/about?platformType=openshift) for your installation.

 3. Create or select a Project or Namespace.